 - Introduction.
-Design process overview: Inception phase, Elaboration phase, Construction phase, Transition phase. - Inception.
-Structured description of system usage and function. - Elaboration.
-Development and evaluation of interactive prototypes. - Construction.
-Use of source code as a design model. - Transition.
-Testing and debugging techniques. - Evaluation.
-Measurement with respect to design objectives. - Iteration.
-Design process responses to uncertainty and requirements change.
+Design process overview: Inception phase, Elaboration phase, Construction phase, Transition phase (1 lecture). - Inception.
+Structured description of system usage and function (2 lectures). - Elaboration.
+Development and evaluation of interactive prototypes (2 lectures). - Construction.
+Use of source code as a design model (1 lecture). - Transition.
+Testing and debugging techniques (2 lectures). - Evaluation.
+Measurement with respect to design objectives (2 lectures). - Iteration.
+Design process responses to uncertainty and requirements change (1 lecture).

-At the end of the course, students should be able to undertake system design in a methodical manner, starting from a general system or product requirement, developing a design model, approaching model refinement and implementation in a manner that minimises risk, and using appropriate methods to identify and prevent faults.
+At the end of the course, students should be able to undertake design of an interactive system in a methodical manner, starting from a general requirement, analysing user needs, developing a design model, approaching iterative model refinement and implementation in a manner that minimises risk, and using appropriate methods to identify and prevent faults.